Adam Enfroy Logo

 If you are recording someone else’s webinar, consider that recording a webinar is not the only way to save information.

-You could even go for a combination of webinar recording and screenshots so that you get the best of both worlds.
+Also, combine webinar recordings and screenshots to get the best of both worlds.

 Considering Webinar Platforms

-Various webinar platforms now offer in-built recording features that make it easy for the webinar to be recorded and the replay link to be sent to participants.
+Various webinar platforms now offer in-built recording features that make it easy to record the webinar and send the replay link to participants.

-Having high-quality, real-time recordings is also essential if you plan on using your webinar content to generate leads or convert prospects into sales using your webinars.
+High-quality, real-time recordings are also essential if you use your webinar content to generate leads or convert prospects into sales using your webinars.

 That said, live streaming takes up a lot of bandwidth, affecting the quality of your recording.